paritytech/polkadot/roadmap/implementers-guide/src/node/availability/availability-recovery.md

 enum FromInteraction {
     // An interaction concluded.
     Concluded(CandidateHash, Result<AvailableData, RecoveryError>),
-    // Make a request of a particular chunk from a particular validator.
-    MakeChunkRequest(
-        AuthorityDiscoveryId,
-        CandidateHash,
-        ValidatorIndex,
-        ResponseChannel<DataResponse<ErasureChunk>>,
-    ),
-    // Make a request of the full data from a particular validator.
+    // Send a request on the network.
-    MakeDataRequest(
-        AuthorityDiscoveryId,
-        CandidateHash,
-        ValidatorIndex,
-        ResponseChannel<DataResponse<AvailableData>>,
-    )
-    // Report a peer.
-    ReportPeer(
-        PeerId,
-        Rep,
-    ),
+    NetworkRequest(Requests),
 }

 struct InteractionParams {